dummy-ilh/MINE/SQL/to_do.md

 12. **Set logic on user segments** — users in A but not B, overlap between two behaviors.
 13. **Percentile / distribution questions** — median, p90 latency, using `PERCENTILE_CONT` or NTILE.
 14. **Hierarchical/recursive queries** — org charts, category trees, recursive CTEs.
+GROUP BY with CASE WHEN
+DISTINCT in Aggregates
+ROLLUP

+QUERY OPTIM

 Got it — here's the pattern taxonomy, the shapes interviewers reuse over and over: